dimaMachina/graphql-eslint/docs/rules/relay-page-info.md

 Set of rules to follow Relay specification for `PageInfo` object.

 - `PageInfo` must be an Object type
-- `PageInfo` must contain fields `hasPreviousPage` and `hasNextPage`, which return non-null booleans
+- `PageInfo` must contain fields `hasPreviousPage` and `hasNextPage`, which return non-null Boolean
-- `PageInfo` must contain fields `startCursor` and `endCursor`, which return non-null opaque strings
+- `PageInfo` must contain fields `startCursor` and `endCursor`, which return non-null String or Scalar

 ## Usage Examples